bbauska/Coursera-Bootstrap/README.md

 3.  **Command line shell**: Familiarity with the command-line shell will be essential for the exercises.
 In Windows a cmd window or power shell with admin privileges would be needed.
 On a Mac or in Linux, a terminal window can be used.
-Please get familiar with the \"sudo\" command in OS X and Linux.
+Please get familiar with the "sudo" command in OS X and Linux.

 4.  **Files required for the exercises**: We will provide additional